SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 *Remark*: Make sure you have the cookies are kept between two requests.

-1. Be sure the delay is of 0 milliseconds is set on `s1`.
-Do a run to have base data to compare with the next experiments.
+1. Make sure a delay of 0 milliseconds is set on `s1`.
+Do a run to have a baseline to compare with in the next experiments.

 2. Set a delay of 250 milliseconds on `s1`.
-Relaunch a run with the JMeter script and explain what it is happening?
+Relaunch a run with the JMeter script and explain what is happening.

 3. Set a delay of 2500 milliseconds on `s1`.
 Same than previous step.

-4. In the two previous steps, are there any error?
+4. In the two previous steps, are there any errors?
 Why?

 5. Update the HAProxy configuration to add a weight to your nodes.
 For that, add `weight [1-256]` where the value of weight is between the two values (inclusive).
 Set `s1` to 2 and `s2` to 1.
-Redo a run with 250ms delay.
+Redo a run with a 250ms delay.

-6. Now, what happened when the cookies are cleared between each requests and the delay is set to 250ms ?
+6. Now, what happens when the cookies are cleared between each request and the delay is set to 250ms?
 We expect just one or two sentence to summarize your observations of the behavior with/without cookies.

 ### Task 5: Balancing strategies

 In this part of the lab, you will be less guided and you will have more opportunity to play and discover HAProxy.
-The main goal of this part is to play with various strategies and compare them together.
+The main goal of this part is to play with various strategies and compare them.

 We propose that you take the time to discover the different strategies in [HAProxy documentation](http://cbonte.github.io/haproxy-dconv/configuration-1.6.html#balance) and then pick two of them (can be round-robin but will be better to chose two others).
 Once you have chosen your strategies, you have to play with them (change configuration, use Jmeter script, do some experiments).